 - Nickel Cadmium cells are better, but still lack capacity and pollute unless disposed of properly.

-- 3The ability or power to do or understand something: I was impressed by her capacity for hard work their intellectual capacitiesMore example sentences
+- 2The ability or power to do, experience, or understand something: I was impressed by her capacity for hard work [with infinitive]: his capacity to inspire trust in others their intellectual capacitiesMore example sentences

 - A historian's understanding of the past and of the motives of the people who make history is bound to be influenced by his own experience and by his capacity for understanding human beings.

 - The fact is that he had a huge capacity for understanding the minutiae of problems without effort so he did not need to strain himself.